burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 Outside the module, a partitioned module can only be imported
 as a whole (through `import mymodule;`).

 Individual partitions can never be imported outside of the module.

-You can partition Module Interface as well.
+*Split Module Interface.* You can partition Module Interface as well:

 ```cpp
 //a.cppm
 export module mymodule:parta;